oliverwigren/PasswordManager/README.md

 # cs50x Final Project
-My final project to Harvard's CS50 course
+My final project to Harvard's CS50 course is a